Rock n' Roll Love Letter

-Rock N'Roll Love Letter is an album by the Bay City Rollers, released only in North America in early 1976 by Arista Records.
-Its release was supported by two singles – "Money Honey" and the title track, both of which achieved commercial success on the US Billboard Hot 100 and later included on their next album, Dedication (1976) which was released internationally.
+Rock N' Roll Love Letter is a compilation album by the Bay City Rollers, released only in North America in early 1976 by Arista Records.
+Its release was supported by two singles: "Money Honey" and the title track, both of which achieved commercial success on the US Billboard Hot 100 and were later included on their next album, Dedication (1976), except on US pressings.